Camiel

 How to Pronounce Camiel

 Our model has identified 7 different pronunciations for the name Camiel.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 32.4% confident that Camiel is pronounced as kuh-MEEL.
-The next most likely pronunciation is kah-MEEL, at 20.6% confidence.
+Our model is 32.4% confident that Camiel is pronounced as kuh-MEEL, which has 2 syllables.
+The next most likely pronunciation is kah-MEEL, at 20.6% confidence, with 2 syllables.

 kah-MEEL (2 syllables)